ranjithkumark8/echo_meetup/README.md

 ## How to use the product

- 1. In order to use the product , you can use this link ->
+ 1. In order to use the product , do npm start in your console.

   ![Landing Page](https://github.com/ranjithkumark8/echo_meetup/blob/master/samples/Landing%20Page.png)